- Purchase the complete Expat Arrivals Vienna Guide (PDF)

 While there are no distinct expat areas of Vienna, generally speaking, young professionals tend to live closer to the city centre, while expats with families tend to live in districts further afield that lie in close proximity to good international schools.

 Vienna has a sophisticated transportation network so getting around isn’t much of an issue.
 Choosing where to live will depend significantly on an expat's lifestyle preferences, priorities and budget.
 Below are some of the most popular areas among Vienna’s expat population.

 District 1 – Innere Stadt

 District 1, or the Innere Stadt, is the city’s most expensive area by far.
-It boasts a vast array of architectural delights including 12th-century St Stephen’s Cathedral and the Hofburg Palace.
+It boasts a vast array of architectural delights including St Stephen’s Cathedral and the Hofburg Palace.

 District 2 – Leapoldstadt